dashygo097/Vopts/README.md

 # Vopts
 A lib impled in chisel/scala for generating (system)Verilog of some operators and modules for my learning projects. (still under dev) <br>

-NOTE: THIS PROJECT IS ONLY FOR PERSONAL USAGE.
+NOTE: THIS REPO IS ONLY FOR PERSONAL USAGE.

 ## Prerequisite